Create to Learn /Learn to Create

-This trajectory started with a simple question posed by my child, “Mamma, where does the tree end and the air begin?”
+This trajectory of research on artificial artifacts used as knowledge stores, started with a simple question posed by my child, “Mamma, where does the tree end and the air begin?”

 One of my first papers, submitted to CHI 2006, but eventually published with edits in, Harrington, M.C.R.
 (2006).
 Trees of life: Models of children's creative processes.
 Proceedings of the ACM DIS’06 Doctoral Consortium.
 June 28, 2006 State College, PA, USA.
 (PPT).